pingidentity/terraform-provider-pingone/docs/resources/application.md

 Required:

 - `grant_types` (Set of String) A list that specifies the grant type for the authorization request.
-Options are `AUTHORIZATION_CODE`, `IMPLICIT`, `REFRESH_TOKEN` and `CLIENT_CREDENTIALS`.
+Options are `AUTHORIZATION_CODE`, `CLIENT_CREDENTIALS`, `IMPLICIT`, `REFRESH_TOKEN`.
 - `token_endpoint_authn_method` (String) A string that specifies the client authentication methods supported by the token endpoint.
-Options are `NONE`, `CLIENT_SECRET_BASIC` and `CLIENT_SECRET_POST`.
+Options are `CLIENT_SECRET_BASIC`, `CLIENT_SECRET_POST`, `NONE`.
 - `type` (String) A string that specifies the type associated with the application.
-Options are `WEB_APP`, `NATIVE_APP`, `SINGLE_PAGE_APP`, `WORKER`, `CUSTOM_APP` and `SERVICE`.
+Options are `CUSTOM_APP`, `NATIVE_APP`, `SERVICE`, `SINGLE_PAGE_APP`, `WEB_APP`, `WORKER`.
+This field is immutable and will trigger a replace plan if changed.

 Optional:

 - `additional_refresh_token_replay_protection_enabled` (Boolean) A boolean that, when set to `true` (the default), if you attempt to reuse the refresh token, the authorization server immediately revokes the reused refresh token, as well as all descendant tokens.
 Setting this to null equates to a `false` setting.
 Defaults to `true`.
 - `allow_wildcards_in_redirect_uris` (Boolean) A boolean to specify whether wildcards are allowed in redirect URIs.
 For more information, see [Wildcards in Redirect URIs](https://docs.pingidentity.com/csh?context=p1_c_wildcard_redirect_uri).
 Defaults to `false`.
 - `bundle_id` (String, Deprecated) **Deprecation Notice** This field is deprecated and will be removed in a future release.
 Use `oidc_options.mobile_app.bundle_id` instead.
 A string that specifies the bundle associated with the application, for push notifications in native apps.
 The value of the `bundle_id` property is unique per environment, and once defined, is immutable; any change will force recreation of the application resource.
-- `certificate_based_authentication` (Block List, Max: 1) Certificate based authentication settings.
+- `certificate_based_authentication` (Block List) A single block that specifies Certificate based authentication settings.
 This parameter block can only be set where the application's `type` parameter is set to `NATIVE_APP`. (see [below for nested schema](#nestedblock--oidc_options--certificate_based_authentication))
-- `cors_settings` (Block List, Max: 1) A single block that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
+- `cors_settings` (Block List) A single block that allows customization of how the Authorization and Authentication APIs interact with CORS requests that reference the application.
 If omitted, the application allows CORS requests from any origin except for operations that expose sensitive information (e.g. `/as/authorize` and `/as/token`).
 This is legacy behavior, and it is recommended that applications migrate to include specific CORS settings. (see [below for nested schema](#nestedblock--oidc_options--cors_settings))
 - `home_page_url` (String) A string that specifies the custom home page URL for the application.
 The provided URL is expected to use the `https://` schema.
 The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
 - `initiate_login_uri` (String) A string that specifies the URI to use for third-parties to begin the sign-on process for the application.
 If specified, PingOne redirects users to this URI to initiate SSO to PingOne.
 The application is responsible for implementing the relevant OIDC flow when the initiate login URI is requested.
 This property is required if you want the application to appear in the PingOne Application Portal.
 See the OIDC specification section of [Initiating Login from a Third Party](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin) for more information.
 The provided URL is expected to use the `https://` schema.
 The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
-- `mobile_app` (Block List, Max: 1) Mobile application integration settings for `NATIVE_APP` type applications. (see [below for nested schema](#nestedblock--oidc_options--mobile_app))
+- `mobile_app` (Block List) A single block that specifies Mobile application integration settings for `NATIVE_APP` type applications. (see [below for nested schema](#nestedblock--oidc_options--mobile_app))
 - `package_name` (String, Deprecated) **Deprecation Notice** This field is deprecated and will be removed in a future release.
 Use `oidc_options.mobile_app.package_name` instead.
 A string that specifies the package name associated with the application, for push notifications in native apps.
 The value of the `package_name` property is unique per environment, and once defined, is immutable; any change will force recreation of the application resource.
 - `par_requirement` (String) A string that specifies whether pushed authorization requests (PAR) are required.
-Options are `OPTIONAL` and `REQUIRED`.
+Options are `OPTIONAL`, `REQUIRED`.
 Defaults to `OPTIONAL`.
 - `par_timeout` (Number) An integer that specifies the pushed authorization request (PAR) timeout in seconds.
 If a value is not provided, the default value is `60`.
 Valid values are between `1` and `600`.
 Defaults to `60`.
 - `pkce_enforcement` (String) A string that specifies how `PKCE` request parameters are handled on the authorize request.
-Options are `OPTIONAL`, `REQUIRED` and `S256_REQUIRED`.
+Options are `OPTIONAL`, `REQUIRED`, `S256_REQUIRED`.
 Defaults to `OPTIONAL`.
 - `post_logout_redirect_uris` (Set of String) A list of strings that specifies the URLs that the browser can be redirected to after logout.
 The provided URLs are expected to use the `https://`, `http://` schema, or a custom mobile native schema (e.g., `org.bxretail.app://logout`).
 - `redirect_uris` (Set of String) A list of strings that specifies the allowed callback URIs for the authentication response.
 The provided URLs are expected to use the `https://` schema, or a custom mobile native schema (e.g., `org.bxretail.app://callback`).
 The `http` schema is only permitted where the host is `localhost` or `127.0.0.1`.
 - `refresh_token_duration` (Number) An integer that specifies the lifetime in seconds of the refresh token.
 If a value is not provided, the default value is `2592000`, or 30 days.
 Valid values are between `60` and `2147483647`.
 If the `refresh_token_rolling_duration` property is specified for the application, then this property value must be less than or equal to the value of `refresh_token_rolling_duration`.
 After this property is set, the value cannot be nullified - this will force recreation of the resource.
 This value is used to generate the value for the exp claim when minting a new refresh token.
 Defaults to `2592000`.
 - `refresh_token_rolling_duration` (Number) An integer that specifies the number of seconds a refresh token can be exchanged before re-authentication is required.
 If a value is not provided, the default value is `15552000`, or 180 days.
 Valid values are between `60` and `2147483647`.
 After this property is set, the value cannot be nullified - this will force recreation of the resource.
 This value is used to generate the value for the exp claim when minting a new refresh token.
 Defaults to `15552000`.
 - `refresh_token_rolling_grace_period_duration` (Number) The number of seconds that a refresh token may be reused after having been exchanged for a new set of tokens.
 This is useful in the case of network errors on the client.
 Valid values are between `0` and `86400` seconds. `Null` is treated the same as `0`.
 - `require_signed_request_object` (Boolean) A boolean that indicates that the Java Web Token (JWT) for the [request query](https://openid.net/specs/openid-connect-core-1_0.html#RequestObject) parameter is required to be signed.
-If `false` or null (default), a signed request object is not required.
+If `false` or null, a signed request object is not required.
 Both `support_unsigned_request_object` and this property cannot be set to `true`.
 Defaults to `false`.
 - `response_types` (Set of String) A list that specifies the code or token type returned by an authorization request.
+Options are `CODE`, `ID_TOKEN`, `TOKEN`.
 Note that `CODE` cannot be used in an authorization request with `TOKEN` or `ID_TOKEN` because PingOne does not currently support OIDC hybrid flows.
 - `support_unsigned_request_object` (Boolean) A boolean that specifies whether the request query parameter JWT is allowed to be unsigned.
-If false or null (default), an unsigned request object is not allowed.
+If `false` or null, an unsigned request object is not allowed.
 Defaults to `false`.
 - `target_link_uri` (String) The URI for the application.
 If specified, PingOne will redirect application users to this URI after a user is authenticated.
 In the PingOne admin console, this becomes the value of the `target_link_uri` parameter used for the Initiate Single Sign-On URL field.
 Both `http://` and `https://` URLs are permitted as well as custom mobile native schema (e.g., `org.bxretail.app://target`).

 Read-Only: